 The thought of taking your child to the dentist for the first time may worry some parents.
 You may be concerned that your child will be scared, that they will react negatively, or that there is something wrong with their teeth.
 Bringing your child to the dentist is vital to ensure optimal oral health both in childhood and into adulthood.

-At All About Teeth, we understand that coming to the dentist may be a little intimidating for the little ones and take extra steps to make sure that their experience is pleasant – whether that is by answering all of their questions in a way that they can understand, or even just be giving them a ride in the dental chair.
+, we understand that coming to the dentist may be a little intimidating for the little ones and take extra steps to make sure that their experience is pleasant – whether that is by answering all of their questions in a way that they can understand, or even just be giving them a ride in the dental chair.

 Some of the benefits of bringing your child to the dentist include: